 For what it’s worth, this is my very first fryer purchase and I’ve nothing but praise for this particular product.
 It’s quick, doesn’t heat my house up, generates a crisp finish and feels safe to use.

 My fear about having one more gadget is completely unfounded, since I purchased it I use it at least every other day now.
-Check out the Cosori Air Fryer on Amazon if you’re ready to make the leap too!
+Check out the Cosori Air Fryer on Amazon (affiliate link) if you’re ready to make the leap too!

 Is the Cosori air fryer any good?